 Prescribers and Providers

-In an effort to empower medical professionals to identify patients struggling with addictions, the Wolf Administration has launched a
+In an effort to empower medical professionals to identify patients struggling with addictions, Pennsylvania launched a

 Prescription Drug Monitoring Program (PDMP).